blackducksoftware/ohloh_api/reference/position.md

 ## Position
-A position represents a contribution or series of contributions that an account holder has made to a project within Ohloh.
+A position represents a contribution or series of contributions that an account holder has made to a project within Open Hub.
 It corresponds to a committer ID for a source code repository for a particular project.

 ### Properties